-ARENT/GUARDIAN DETAI LS
+PARENT/GUARDIAN DETAI LS

-amily name: Given name(s):
+Family name: Given name(s):

-arent/guardian address: Postcode:
+Parent/guardian address: Postcode:

-ontact number: Relationship to student:
+Contact number: Relationshi p to student:

-tendance at school, under r the Education Act 199 0.
-I understand that for a Certificate of Exemption from if the exemption is granted:
+• • pply for a Certificate of Exemption from hat if the exemption is granted:

-☐ Tam responsible tor his/her supervision and education during g the period of exemption.
+I am responsible for his/her supervision and education du uring the period of exemption.

-☐ The exemption is s limited to the period i ndicated.
+The exemption i s limited to the period i ndicated

+s inflited to the period i nuicateu.

 NB.
-Under exceptional circu please provide supporting d imstances you may be $\epsilon$ locumentation to be co eligible for a discount fees during their absence. of fees.
-If you wish to apply for this ness Manager (i.e. medical
+Under exceptional circu imstances you may be e locumentation to be co eligible for a disco ool fees during their absence. ount of fees.
+If you wish to apply for this Business Manager (i.e. medical

-ertificate, proof of emerge ncy).

-, ,

-ertificate, proof of emerge signature of applicant/s: Date:

-ignature of applicant/s:

-ignature of applicant/s: ate:
+Signature of applicant/s:

+Date:

-ignature of applicant/s: Pate: ignature of Principal:
+Signature of Principal:

-signature of applicant/s:
+Date:

-signature of applicant/s: Date: signature of Principal: Bus Manager (only if fee
+Office Principal Bus Manager (only if fee related)

-ignature of applicant/s: Date: ignature of Principal: Date:
+Enter absence in Edumate Email Class Teacher Date: Date:

+Date: Sign: Sign: Sign: